NicholasFFox/nicholasffox.github.io/_posts/2019-10-04-adjusting_for_the_keyboard_in_swiftui.md

 }
 ```

 Let's not stop there though!
-We can actually take the ergonomics one step further by adding a `keyboardObserving` method to the `View` protocol using protocol extensions.
+We can actually take the ergonomics one step further by adding a `keyboardObserving` method to the `View` protocol in an extension.

 ```swift
 extension View {